Outstanding cities and towns around the world

 Many of the most popular and exciting landmarks in the world are cities and towns.
 Millions of tourists are attracted to such cities as Venice, Florence, Prague, Jerusalem.
 They never fail to impress and one will always find something new and unexpected here.
 Throughout many centuries such cities have accumulated beautiful and impressive buildings, artwork and memories about important events.

-Wondermondo includes in this category those towns, cities and parts of the cities, which represent a value from the tourist or scientific point of view.
+Wondermondo includes in this category those cities and towns, as well as parts of the cities, which represent a value from the tourist or scientific point of view.

-From this category are excluded villages, listed in their own category and abandoned towns and cities, also listed in a separate category.
+From this category are excluded villages, listed in their own category and abandoned cities and towns, also listed in a separate category.

 The borderline between a village and town can not be clearly defined.
-In principle towns and cities have urban area – densely populated area with closely located structures and specific urban infrastructure which may (but may not) include a common fortification system, common water supply and sewage collection, ventilation and other systems.
+In principle cities and towns have urban area – densely populated area with closely located structures and specific urban infrastructure which may (but may not) include a common fortification system, common water supply and sewage collection, ventilation and other systems.

 The world though is very diverse and not everything can be defined that simply.
 Thus, for example, in some regions of the world the villages have common infrastructure and even form a single, enormous structure.
 Such examples are Tianluokeng Tulou cluster and other tulous in China, Fujian or the pueblos in New Mexico, United States.
 Are they towns or are they villages?
 Or may be – something on its own?

-The oldest towns and cities developed in the Fertile Crescent, in contemporary Egypt, Iran, Iraq, Israel, Lebanon, Palestine, Syria, Turkey.
+The oldest cities and towns developed in the Fertile Crescent, in contemporary Egypt, Iran, Iraq, Israel, Lebanon, Palestine, Syria, Turkey.
 The oldest towns could be Jericho (Palestine, 9400 BC) and Çatalhöyük (Turkey, 7500 BC).
 The first true city most likely was Uruk (Iraq, 4500 BC).

 As the time passed, the cities increased in size.
 It is very hard to access the size of cities in the past, but, nevertheless, there are calculations of the number of inhabitants in the ancient cities.
 Thus, the threshold of 100,000 inhabitants possibly was exceeded by Avaris (Egypt) at 1600 BC.
 Rome (Italy) exceeded the 1 million inhabitants threshold at the beginning of our era, Xi’an (China) was next sometimes around 700 AD.